brophdawg11/vue-dummy-mono-repo/README.md

 ## vue-dummy-mono-repo

 This is a sample boilerplate monorepo for a collection of Vue components that you intend to publish to the NPM registry.
-To some extent, Eech individual component structure is based on the [vue-dummy-published-component](https://github.com/brophdawg11/vue-dummy-published-component) setup - and then adjusted to work in this monorepo setup with [Lerna](https://github.com/lerna/lerna).
+To some extent, each individual component structure is based on the [vue-dummy-published-component](https://github.com/brophdawg11/vue-dummy-published-component) setup - and then adjusted to work in this monorepo setup with [Lerna](https://github.com/lerna/lerna).

 If you wish to only publish a single component, you are better off using [vue-dummy-published-component](https://github.com/brophdawg11/vue-dummy-published-component).